 My personal philosophy of education is that all students can learn and grow and that educators have a purpose of guiding students in their development.
 School should be a safe place with caring professionals who provide meaningful, practical, and individualized instruction to meet every learner’s needs.
 All students are unique individuals, and it is my responsibility as an educational leader to provide opportunities for all students to access the curriculum equitably.

-At La Tierra ECC, our vision is for all students to enter the k-12 system ready to meet the demands placed upon them.
-We believe that a high quality early childhood educational experience provides children with a standards-based, broad range of skills to meet the everyday demands placed upon them.
+At La Tierra ECC, our vision is for all students to enter the K-12 system ready to meet the demands placed upon them.
+We believe that a highly qualified early childhood educational experience provides children with a broad range of skills to meet everyday demands placed on them.
 We believe that developmentally appropriate practice is purposeful, playful, and planned.
-We believe that every child should experience school as a place where caring adults are fully engaged with them throughout their educational day.
-We also believe that families are an important part of the educational process and we welcome all families to participate in all aspects of their child’s educational experience.
+We believe that every child should experience school as a place where caring adults fully engage with them throughout their educational day.
+We also believe that families are an essential part of the educational process, and we welcome all families to participate in all aspects of their child’s educational experience.